The Villainess's Guide to (Not) Falling in Love

 The Villainess's Guide to (Not) Falling in Love (悪役令嬢は溺愛ルートに入りました!?, Akyuaku Reijō wa Dekiai Rūto ni Hairimashita?!) is a Japanese light novel series written by Touya and illustrated by Yoimachi.
 It originally began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in February 2020.
 It was later acquired by Square Enix who began publishing it under their SQEX Novel light novel imprint in February 2021.
 A manga adaptation illustrated by Ren Sakuma began serialization on Square Enix's Manga Up! manga website in February 2022.

+Synopsis

+Luciana Dianthus suddenly remembers that in her past life she was a 30-something virgin, and that she was the villainous young lady in the otome game "Magic Kingdom Cinderella," which she played so much that she became obsessed with it.
+Luciana desperately tries to trace her memories and discovers that the event of her condemnation will occur one year from now.
+In order to avoid the event of her condemnation, Luciana tries to avoid the men who are her romantic targets, but contrary to her wishes, the men begin to approach her.

 Media

 Light novel

 Written by Touya, The Villainess's Guide to (Not) Falling in Love began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on February 14, 2020.
 It was later acquired by Square Enix who began publishing it under their SQEX Novel light novel imprint with illustrations by Yoimachi on February 5, 2021.
-Nine volumes have been released as of October 7, 2025.
+Ten volumes have been released as of June 5, 2026.